Sicilian Pasta with Cauliflower, Anchovies, Raisins, and Pine Nuts

 Looking for more pasta ideas?
 Sure!

 I hope you like this Sicilian Style Pasta with Cauliflower, and you will give it a try shortly.
-If you make it, let me know in this post or send me an Instagram message or share your photos adding the hashtag #havocinthekitchen.
+If you make it, please let me know in this post or send me an Instagram message or share your photos adding the hashtag #havocinthekitchen.
 And please check Frank’s blog, too.

 Cheers!